fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `spec {Object}` A hash where the keys are keys of the functions `argumentMap`, and the values are the argument values to be sent to the function.
 The keys will be looked up in the `argumentMap` and the values resolved into a flat list of arguments.
 * Returns: `{Any}` The return value from the function

+Invoke a global function by name and named arguments.
+A courtesy to allow declaratively encoded function calls to use named arguments, with names encoded in the defaults for a [`fluid.function`](FunctionGrades.md), rather than bare arrays.

 ## Storing and retrieving defaults